nicolasdb/communityStandards/CODE_OF_CONDUCT.md

 * Communicate reasons for moderation decisions when appropriate
 * Maintain the privacy and security of reported incidents

 For now, report concerns to [@nicolasdb](https://github.com/nicolasdb).
-Additional reporting channels to be developed - see [related issue](https://github.com/nicolasdb/docker-learning-journey/issues).
+Additional reporting channels to be developed - see related communications in the Issues tab.

 ## Scope